ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Create bodies by extruding the sketch
 -------------------------------------
 Extruding a sketch projects all of the specified geometries onto the body.
-To create a solid body, you extrude the sketch profile by a given distance.
+To create a solid body, this code extrudes the sketch profile by a given distance.

 .. code:: python